See Part 1.

 CBT is generally conducted in a 3-step skill-building progression with each phase representing attainment of a higher level of skill development, understanding, application, functioning, motivation, and resiliency.

 Focused Breathing: Patients are taught to focus on breathing with actively controlled inspiration and expiration, which may help reduce stress, anxiety, sympathetic overactivity and pain and stress-related hyperventilation.
-Focused breathing is also an integral part of other mind-body therapies such as Tai Chi, Qi Gong and Yoga
+Focused breathing is also an integral part of other mind-body therapies such as Tai Chi, Qi Gong, and Yoga

 Biofeedback: Biofeedback is a tool, not a specific treatment, employed to measure the progress and efficacy of other self-regulating mind-body therapies.
 It involves the gathering of real-time feedback of one or more physiological responses.
 Feedback modalities include skin temperature, muscle tension (surface electromyography), heart rate variability, electroencephalography, breathing, skin temperature and sudomotor responses.

-Variations of self-regulated meditative techniques have been adapted as psychological approaches to treating pain as well as stress, anxiety and depression.
+Variations of self-regulated meditative techniques have been adapted as psychological approaches to treating pain as well as stress, anxiety, and depression.
 Meditation approaches may be concentration-focused or mindfulness-focused.
 Concentrative meditation may be challenging in the presence of nagging pain which is constantly demanding the individual’s undivided attention.

 The induction of hypnosis usually begins with suggestions for some form of relaxation, leading to sustained focus, followed by a specific suggestion to alter the individual’s view of the pain or stress experience, which, in turn, helps reduce acquired aberrant protective psychological defense mechanisms (self-judging, monitoring and avoidance).

-The enduring cost-effective goal of hypnosis is to train the individual in self-hypnosis techniques for long-term management of pain, discomfort, stress and avoidance behaviors beyond the structured hypnotic treatment sessions with the therapist.
+The enduring cost-effective goal of hypnosis is to train the individual in self-hypnosis techniques for long-term management of pain, discomfort, stress, and avoidance behaviors beyond the structured hypnotic treatment sessions with the therapist.

 ACT is most effective for mitigating pain-related anxiety and pain acceptance.
 It is less effective for mitigating pain intensity and pain interference.

-In vivo exposure therapy aims to extinguish perceived threats, fear, and behavioral avoidance through progressively encouraging engagement in painful behaviors in the absence of catastrophic outcomes; when these behaviors are performed without serious negative consequences, patients may realize that their expectations about the consequences of physical movement and pain are unrealistic 4,18,19.
-Similar to exposure treatments for phobias and other anxiety disorders, in vivo exposure treatment for fear of pain involves identification and development of a personalized, graduated hierarchy of activities that typically elicit a fearful response, psychoeducation related to pain and fear-avoidance behaviors, and ultimately, slow and systematic exposure to activities related to the individual’s fear hierarchy 18.
+In vivo exposure therapy aims to extinguish perceived threats, fear, and behavioral avoidance through progressively encouraging engagement in painful behaviors in the absence of catastrophic outcomes; when these behaviors are performed without serious negative consequences, patients may realize that their expectations about the consequences of physical movement and pain are unrealistic.5,27,28 Similar to exposure treatments for phobias and other anxiety disorders, in vivo exposure treatment for fear of pain involves identification and development of a personalized, graduated hierarchy of activities that typically elicit a fearful response, psychoeducation related to pain and fear-avoidance behaviors, and ultimately, slow and systematic exposure to activities related to the individual’s fear hierarchy.27

 OBT is not generally implemented as stand-alone psychotherapy for chronic pain conditions.
-Understanding operant-behavioral theory, however, is important for providers, patients and family members in order to avoid unconsciously reinforcing negative pain behaviors.
+Understanding operant-behavioral theory, however, is important for providers, patients, and family members in order to avoid unconsciously reinforcing negative pain behaviors.

 The primary benefit of group therapy is to use the dynamics of the group to benefit each participant.
-In order to ensure that the group dynamics are optimized, participants must be willing and compliant, possess at least basic skills of social interaction, and not have personality traits that can adversely impact the group dynamics.
+To ensure that the group dynamics are optimized, participants must be willing and compliant, possess at least basic skills of social interaction, and not have personality traits that can adversely impact the group dynamics.
 Group therapy can also increase the efficiency of the therapist by treating multiple patients in one time slot.
 Other advantages of group therapy include affordability for patients and health-care payers.